altomator/Image_Retrieval/README.md

 - classification
 - ...

+A dataset of 9,000 illustrations metadata is available (Set_1418.zip).

 ##### Image recognition
 We've used IBM Watson [Visual Recognition API](https://www.ibm.com/watson/developercloud/doc/visual-recognition/index.html).
 The script calls the API to perform visual recognition of content or human faces.